 If all of the card information seems correct, it is best to have your Client contact their card issuer and ask for more information.
 For privacy and security, card issuers can only discuss the specifics of a declined payment with their cardholders, not the merchant.

-Your payment might have been rejected one of the reasons below.
+Your payment might have been rejected for one of the reasons below.
 As Stripe's FAQ mentions, the best way to understand the reason is to call your bank.
 Here are the few things you may check before calling the bank:

 Some debit cards require a PIN to be entered.
 If your card is one of them, you need to use another card to complete the purchase.

 Some cards have restrictions on cross-border usage.
-This could cause a problem if the card was issued in a state or country other than USA.
+This could cause a problem if the card was issued in a state or country other than the USA.

 The ZIP/Postal code is incorrect.
 This information used to prevent fraudulent payments.

 The payment amount exceeds the amount that is allowed.
 (The card's limit)